Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_3/README.md

 In this exercise, the build configuration will be modified to ensure that the unit test for this package runs **in isolation,** without interference from other tests or nodes using the same topics.

 When running multiple ROS 2 tests in parallel, shared topic names can cause cross-talk between nodes, leading to flaky or nondeterministic results.
-ROS provides a mechanism to automatically assign unique domains to each test, preventing this issue.
+ROS provides a mechanism to automatically assign unique domain IDs to each test, preventing this issue.
 Although this problem does not occur in this module, enabling isolation is considered a good practice to avoid future headaches as the software stack grows.

 Tasks: